ashisharya65/Learn-Bicep/1. Beginners/Module1/AzureResourceManager.md

 - <b>Extensibility</b>: With deployment scripts, you can run Bash or PowerShell scripts from within your ARM templates.
 These scripts perform tasks, like data plane operations, at deployment.
 Through extensibility, you can use a single ARM template to deploy a complete solution.

+## JSON and Bicep templates

+Two types of ARM templates are available for use today: JSON templates and Bicep templates.
+JavaScript Object Notation (JSON) is an open-standard file format that multiple languages can use.
+Bicep is a new domain-specific language that was recently developed for authoring ARM templates by using an easier syntax.
+You can use either template format for your ARM templates and resource deployments.